ofbennett/nhs-prescribing-etl-pipeline/README.md

 ## Data Quality Checks

 Data quality checks are carried out by a custom airflow operator.
 They carry out a series of basic checks to ensure that the pipeline ran correctly.
-For example, there are checks to ensure rows are present in the fact and dimention tables and that certain columns do not contain any null values.
+For example, there are checks to ensure rows are present in the fact and dimension tables and that certain columns do not contain any null values.

 ## Alternative Data Scenarios